makeuseofcode/python-interactive-quiz/README.md

 ## To Run

 - Open the command line or terminal, and navigate to the file where the python script is stored.
-For example: `cd C:\Users\Sharl\Desktop\python-quiz`
+For example: `cd C:\Users\Sharl\Desktop`
 - Run the python command: `python InteractiveQuiz.py`
 - The quiz will start.